 - Make a list of the key identifiers from your photograph and then cross-reference with a guidebook

 - Which leads to my next point: A good guidebook is key!
-I love The Warbler Guide available on amazon.com and amazon.ca
+I love The Warbler Guide:

 - Learn from your social media community and don’t be afraid to ask others for an identification opinion

-What confusing warblers have you identified this fall?
+What are your fall warbler identification tricks?
 Post in the comments below ↓